DimpleCh8686/AI-Developer-Realtime-Chat-App/frontend/README.md

 ## Real-time Communication (Socket.io)

 The frontend is ready for real-time features (like chat or live collaboration) using Socket.io.
+When a user opens a project, a socket connection is established for that project.
+This enables instant messaging between collaborators in the same project room.

+- **Live Chat:** Users can send and receive messages in real-time.
+- **Collaboration Ready:** The socket setup allows for future features like notifications, collaborative editing, and live updates.
+- **Room-based Messaging:** Only users in the same project receive messages and updates.
 Socket logic is in `src/config/socket.js`.

 ### Socket Usage